 To avoid spam trap emails in your list, do not buy lists from email brokers and do not harvest email addresses on the Internet.
 Use a confirmed opt-in process on your site or landing page.
-Clean your email list regularly, delete inactive addresses, and make sure there are no email addresses with typos on your list.
+Clean your email list regularly, delete inactive addresses, and make sure your email automation is not messaging email addresses with typos.

 5. Ask the Subscribers to Whitelist Your Email Address

 Take a step further at the point of subscription and ask subscribers to add your sending email address to their whitelists or safe sender lists.
 You can show the whitelisting instructions directly on the “Thank You” page and then repeat them in your first newsletter.